abbyfischler/teacher-lists/README.md

 - Thank you Dr. Spell for your design advice and help through the process.

 ## Development
 Want to contribute?
 Great!
-Please submit a PR.
+Please submit a PR and create an issue.

 ## License